 Create a Juneteenth flag.
 The Juneteenth flag is red, white, and blue.
 It’s symbolic of the end of slavery in the US.
 Using red, white, and blue construction paper, you and your preschool class can create your own Juneteenth flag to honor the holiday.

 Invite families to have a meal together.
-Celebrate the community of families and the children you care for and come together to celebrate your connection and the importance that each member brings to the group.
-Have parents bring a dish to share and ask several parents to read one or two Juneteenth stories to the group.
+Celebrate the community of families and the children you care for and come together to honor connections and the importance each member brings.
+Have parents bring a dish to share and ask several parents to read one or two Juneteenth stories to the group; include translation or dual-language readers where possible to be inclusive.